 The TCI has developed four collaborative cancer research programs to advance basic, clinical and population health cancer research, in order to prevent cancer in healthy individuals and improve the lives of cancer patients and their families in our diverse communities.
-Within its four programs, the TCI has a strong foundation of cancer research with direct cancer-related funding of over $40M.
+Within its four programs, The TCI has a strong foundation of cancer research with direct cancer-related funding of over $40M.
 The TCI’s cancer research programs are supported by five shared resource facilities and three cores-in-development.
 Today, the institute draws on the extensive collaborations of over 150 cancer center members.
-The TCI Cancer Clinical Trials Office with an Early Phase Trials Unit provides the infrastructure to conduct novel, investigator-initiated protocols developed by TCI investigators and supported by CCTO staff members.
+The TCI Clinical Research Support Unit with an Early Phase Trials Unit provides the infrastructure to conduct novel, investigator-initiated protocols developed by TCI investigators and supported by CRSU staff members.
 The TCI’s catchment area includes the New York City Metropolitan area.
 TCI’s cancer research programs are focused on the needs of its catchment area, which includes extensive research in liver, prostate, breast, colorectal and lung cancers, as well as multiple myeloma.

 The work accomplished at The TCI continues to build upon Mount Sinai’s history of revolutionary medical discoveries and outstanding patient care.
 The clinical care of Mount Sinai cancer patients is provided at the 1134-bed Mount Sinai Hospital which is situated directly on campus.
 Inpatient cancer treatment facilities are located in the Guggenheim Pavilion, while ambulatory cancer services are provided at the Ruttenberg Treatment Center, which is located in the Hess Center for Science and Medicine and its adjoined tower, as well as at the multidisciplinary Dubin Breast Center.
 Radiation Oncology and Cancer Imaging are located in the same building as the Ruttenberg Treatment Center, allowing easy access to both standard of care treatment and clinical research-related procedures.